MatGpy/Cpp_portfolio/Minesweeper/README.md

 If user uses Linux device:

 In order to use this program, user has to open terminal, change directory to the location where this program is saved on user's device, compile it by typing 'g++ Minesweeper.cpp -o Minesweeper.exe' and run it by typing './Minesweeper.exe'.
 Then, user has to specify the level of difficulty they want to play with and then the game begins - program will repeatedly show user current state of the table and ask user about table cell they want to uncover until user's victory or defeat.
+Disclaimer - before folowing these steps, make sure g++, or other c++ compiler, is installed on your device.

 If user uses Windows device: